Best Grass for Shade Lawn in Georgia

 Moreover, if you are looking for a yard that can stay green year round, choosing tall fescue can answer your needs.
 You just need to water it regularly and mow it since it grows faster than the others.
 Keep it 2 -3 inches tall for the healthy look of your lawn.

-4. Kentucky bluegrass (Poa pratensis)
+4. Kentucky Bluegrass (Poa Pratensis)

 Although the name is blueish which refers to Bluegrass State or poa pratensis, you still can have it for your own lawn.
 Especially if you live in cooler Georgia areas.
 This type of grass will live the best in a full shade and need to water regularly compared to other cool season grass.
 For the best appearance of your lawn, you can mow the dense for around 2.5 – 3 inches.

-Latest Post:
+Latest Posts:

 FAQ (Frequently Asked Questions)